 • Breached some of their obligations under the terms of their lease

 • Not complied with some of the codes of management practice

-In cases where a RTM is terminated, the tenants are not allowed to make a subsequent right to manage for four years, unless the LVT agrees.
+A. In cases where a RTM is terminated, the tenants are not allowed to make a subsequent right to manage for four years, unless the Tribunal agrees.
 This is a complicated and specialised area of property law, so if you are looking for legal advice on right to manage issues, make sure you are dealing with the experts.

 Looking for Specialist Right to Manage Solicitors?
 Contact Us Today

 Wherever you live, our solicitors can help.
 For FREE initial phone advice on the Right To Manage Leasehold Property from one of our expert solicitors,

 - Call us today on FREEPHONE 0800 1404544 for FREE initial advice or